suda-morris/design_parttern_c/README.md

-# design_parttern_c
+# Design Parttern in C Language

-Design Patterns implemented in C language with CMake build system
+Design Patterns implemented in C language with CMake build system.